shihankanungo/shihankanungo.github.io/mop.md

 I met Aryan Raj on the bus to IMSA.
 I like talking to him a lot; I think it is because we are on the same wavelength about many things.

 I had a lot of fun at MOP today.
 Tomorrow is our first test.
-Time to lock in!
+Time to lock in! <br>

 <a href="https://shihankanungo.github.io/mop">↪️ Back to top</a>